chiomaineh/sneakers-project/README.md

 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview
-This is a front-end mentor challenge that reqiures me to buils an e-commerce product page with a lightbox gallry snad add to cart / remove from cart functionalities.
+This is a front-end mentor challenge that reqiures me to build an e-commerce product page with a lightbox gallery and add to cart / remove from cart functionalities.
 Users can:

 - View the optimal layout for the site depending on their device's screen size